Kansas City Roofing Service is the Best Commercial Roofing Company

 Metal Roofing we Install:

 A standing seam is a vertical metal panel that lies flat and is joined together at the sides by concealed fasteners.
-An interlocking joint forms a seam at the connecting points between panels making the seams a watertight barrier from rain and water spray.
-Standing seam roofs are usually seen on commercial roofs such as government buildings, restaurants, service stations, banks and industrial buildings.
+An interlocking joint forms a closure at the connecting points between panels making the seams a watertight barrier from rain and water spray.
+Standing seam roofs are usually seen on commercial roofs such as government buildings, restaurants, service stations, banks, and industrial buildings.
 Many businesses have gone to standing seam roofs with identifying colors to be used as a brand.

 Metal Shingles, Metal Tile and Shake:

 More than just roofs, commercial and industrial applications in aluminum siding is a popular selection for business owners due to low maintenance and extreme weather resistance.
 Residential uses are often for storage buildings and barns.
 Many designs are readily available, from wood simulations to the most frequently seen industrial appearance.
-Factory applied finishes offer consumers an enormous color selection while boasting high corrosion protection.
+Factory-applied finishes offer consumers an enormous color selection while boasting high corrosion protection.